MarcLindenbach/waster/readme.md

-# Waster
+# Waster Chrome Extension
-See how much time you waster (spend) on various websites.
+See how much time you waste (spend) on various websites.

 ## Install
 1. Clone this repo